TheBigPhoneStore/.github/profile/README.md

 * 85% of our operations are powered by solar energy, with a goal of reaching 100%.
 * We minimize resource use through smart fixtures, LED lighting, and eco-friendly practices.
-* Our packaging is sustainable, and we continuously seek ways to enhance our trade-in process.([The Big Phone Store][4])
+* Our packaging is sustainable, and we continuously seek ways to enhance our trade-in process.

-We invite our customers and partners to join us in adopting eco-friendly practices. ([The Big Phone Store][4])
+We invite our customers and partners to join us in adopting eco-friendly practices.

 ## 🤝 Get Involved